Dairy Farm Monitor Project

 The feature article examined the effect of the milk price step downs on participant farms and the management strategies adopted by farm businesses to manage the lower income.

-The results from the 2007/08 year reflected the strong world price for milk, and average return on assets across the state was 10%.
+The results from the year from 2007 to 2008 reflected the strong world price for milk, and average return on assets across the state was 10%.

 The focus of the feature article is on people, and how people are managed on dairy farms.

-The results from the 2006/07 year reflected the exceptional seasonal conditions across the state.
+The results from the year from 2006 to 2007 year reflected the exceptional seasonal conditions across the state.
 Average return on assets across the state was 0.1%.